Pradip-p/Flight-Prize-Prediction/README.md

 # Flight-Prize-Prediction

 ## Overview
-In todays time we see a lot of the shortage of the doctors in the world especially in NEPAL.A lot of people are suffering a lot without the help of the proper medical checkup.Also most of the cases many cases arise leading to dealth due to lack of timely medical checkup
-So to cope up with all of those problems this app is designed which would prove its benefits upto much extent.

 ## Demo
 ![Image of project demo](https://github.com/Pradip-p/Flight-Prize-Prediction/blob/master/images/image.png)
 ![Image of project demo](https://github.com/Pradip-p/Flight-Prize-Prediction/blob/master/images/image1.png)
-## Application
-* To remove the dependencies on the doctors.
-* To help out the poor and helpless people with the normal medical checkup.
-* To help people avoid paying huge amount to the doctors unnecessarily.
-* To extend the role of the technology in the medical field.

 ## Installation
 The Code is written in Python 3.7.0.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after cloning the repository: